Abancay: Geography

+Climate

 History

 Abancay was already a populated area before the arrival of the Incas.
 It was the frontier of the Quechua-Inca cultural influence area of the Chancas, an ethnic native group of Peru.
 Its name comes from a flower native to the region called amankay.
 When the Spanish arrived, they transliterated the word and named the city Abancay, Villa de los Reyes ("Abancay, Village of the Kings"), which was later reduced to Abancay, its current name.
 Abancay was the location of the Battle of Abancay between the forces of the Conquistadores Francisco Pizarro and Diego de Almagro.
 Abancay was mentioned in the first Cronicas (Pedro Cieza de León) as an encomienda dedicated to the cultivation of sugar cane for the production of aguardiente.

 There is a traditional tale about the foundation of the city recorded by Guillermo Vidalegut, a local journalist, in his book "Alma y Rostro de Abancay", who, inspired by Ricardo Palma's Tradiciones Peruanas, gathered local traditional stories.
 As the story goes, during colonial times, the town was located above the valley, in one of the skirts of the Ampay mountain, in a place which is now known as Ccorhuani.
 One day, the statue of the Virgin Mary known as Our Lady of the Rosary, Patroness of the village, mysteriously disappeared from the local Church.
 The people, fearing robbery and claiming sacrilege, searched day and night until a shepherd found the statue standing above an immense boulder by the valley.
 The people believed that the thieves had left the statue in fear of being discovered by the search parties.
 The statue was returned in a procession back into town.
 A few weeks later, the same disappearance occurred again and another search ensued.
 The statue was again found in the same spot where it was found before.
 Lo and behold, the disappearance happened a third time.
 The people never understood why or how this was happening.
 Finally, it was suggested that maybe the statue was asking for a shrine in the valley at the location where it was being found.
 The town then built a small Chapel there, and it became a place of constant visits by the people.
 Before long, it became the center of activity, and the entire town was moved to where is located today.
 The statue of Our Lady of the Rosary still sits above the immense boulder which is located on the right side of the Cathedral.